paulegradie/Sailfish/site/src/pages/docs/2/sailfish-lifecycle-method-attributes.md

+---
-# Sailfish Lifecycle Method Attributes
+title: Sailfish Lifecycle Method Attributes
+---

 Sailfish lifecycle methods provide flexibility in the setup and teardown phases of your performance tests.